ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 ## The ICP installation in a nutshell:
 1. Customize RHEL for Docker and ICP.
-2. Install Docker on the Boot-Master.
+2. Install Docker on the boot-master.
 3. Set up RSA based ssh login from the Boot-Master to all nodes in the cluster.
-4. Run the ICP inception on the boot-master.
+4. Run the ICP inception installer on the boot-master.

 Some other steps may need to be taken depending on specific circumstances:
-* Configure access to yum repositories.
+* Configure access to RHEL yum repositories.
 * Configure /etc/hosts files on all cluster members if DNS is not available to resolve host names and IP addresses.
 * Update RHEL to the latest patch level.
 * Install NTP.
+* Install Docker on each cluster member VM in addition to the boot-master VM.
+(This gives you full control over what version of Docker is installed, but more importantly, Docker on each VM is needed for the next step.)
+* Use Docker on each cluster member VM to pre-load the ICP Docker images rather than let the inception installation load the ICP Docker images.
+(It turns out to be expedient to copy the ICP image tar-ball to each cluster member VM and then load the local Docker registry from that tar-ball rather than waiting for the inception installer to do that part of the installation.)

 # Basic RHEL configuration